catherinaxu/catherinaxu.github.io/_pages/reading.md

 permalink: /reading/
 author_profile: true
 ---
-The last 8 books I’ve read.
+The last 9 books I’ve read.
 Let’s discuss!

+* _Where the Crawdads Sing_, Delia Owens
 * _How to Do Nothing_, Jenny Odell
 * _The Education of an Idealist_, Samantha Power
 * _Cutting for Stone_, Abraham Verghese